iTeach-termux/iTeach-termux/README.md

-- 👋 Hi, I’m @iTeach-termux
+- 👋 Hi, I’m @iteachtermux
-- 👀 I’m interested in ...
+- 👀 I’m interested in ethical Haking
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on termux
-- 📫 How to reach me ...
+- 📫 How to reach me 🎭

 <!---
 iTeach-termux/iTeach-termux is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.